jawrainey/GabberAPI/gabber/api/README.md

 **Errors**

 - `TOKEN_EXPIRED`: The token provided has expired; default length is one week.
-- `TOKEN_404`: The token provided is invalid.
 - `GENERAL_INVALID_JSON`: The request is not valid JSON.
 - `MEMBERSHIP_CONFIRMED`: You have already previously confirmed your membership to this project.
 - `AUTH_FULLNAME_REQUIRED`: A full name is required to register.
 This is for others to identify you.
-- `AUTH_ALREADY_REGISTERED`: the account has already been confirmed and registered

 </details>